Can you sing better without tonsils? ( How? )

 A lot of singers think that they can sing better without tonsils, although this is true for most singers who have frequent swelling of the tonsils but in general, it shouldn’t really affect your voice.
 If you had a tonsillectomy and you found that your voice sounds a lot better than before, then getting rid of your tonsils was a good idea and odds are that your tonsils were limiting how good you can actually sound.

-Just keep in mind that removing your tonsils will not make you a better singer overnight, and only to remove it if a doctor recommends it.
-The truth is that a lot of singers do force their throats and vocal cords, which makes them more prone to infection, as the first line of defense against these infections are your tonsils, once you remove them there is nothing to stop the infection from spreading to your throat and vocal cords.
+Just keep in mind that removing your tonsils will not make you a better singer overnight, and only remove them if a doctor recommends it.
+The truth is that a lot of singers do force their throats and vocal cords, which makes them more prone to infection, as the first line of defense against these infections is your tonsils, once you remove them there is nothing to stop the infection from spreading to your throat and vocal cords.

 Yes, in general when singers remove their tonsils they will find that their voice changes either getting higher or lower.
 This is fairly normal, as tonsils obstruct the way sound comes out of your throat and this will directly impact the way you will sound.
 In some cases where the singer has tonsillitis, they will find that all of a sudden their voice changes as there is nothing in the way to obstruct their airflow while singing or speaking.